 - When you go away on vacation, don’t forget to use the “hold” or “vacation” setting to keep your home at the same temperature while you are gone.

 For even more energy savings, choose a smart programmable thermostat, which will provide a touch screen with lots of options and information, remote access, system alerts, weather information and other features.
 With an Internet connection via a computer, mobile phone or tablet, you can use remote access to monitor your cooling and heating system, change programming and get system alerts in the case of a breakdown or power failure.

 If you’re replacing a manual thermostat with a programmable model, you will likely need to have the thermostat installed by a professional HVAC contractor, who will determine the best location for the thermostat and install, set up, program and test the unit.
 A contractor can also help you choose a unit.

-For more expert tips on programmable thermostats and energy savings, feel free to contact us at Stack Heating and Cooling.
+For more expert tips on programmable thermostats and energy savings, feel free to contact us at Stack Heating, Cooling, Plumbing and Electric.
 We’ve been serving the greater Cleveland area since 1976.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
 For more information about thermostat and other HVAC topics, download our free Home Comfort Resource guide.